mohiitgupta/named-entity-recognition-nlp-purdue/README.md

 course project on identification of named entity recognition using deep max entropy markov model

 The final code is in the folder mohit_gupta.
 Kindly take a look at this folder.
-A detailed analysis is given in report.pdf.
+A detailed analysis is given in hw2.pdf.

 Instructions for Running the code are: